dougeby/IntuneDocs/intune/help-desk-operators.md

 | 4.   | User information  | Use the list to select the details to review in the pane. <br>You can select: <ul><li>Client apps<li>Compliance policies<li> Configuration policies<li>App protection policies <li>Enrollment restrictions</ul>      |
 | 5.   | Group membership  | Shows the current groups the selected user is a member of.       |

-## Mobile apps reference
+## Client apps reference

 The apps that are running on devices or devices owned by users managed by Intune and Azure Active Directory (AD).

 ### Properties

-The properties of mobile apps.
+The properties of client apps.

 | Property      | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       |
 |---------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|